KoalaBear/Jekyll-CV/README.md

 1. Fork & Clone the repository
 2. Customize your content
 3. Set your 'Github Pages' branch on your Repo's settings
-4. Enter you live url :)
+4. Enter your brand new site :)

 ### Customizing